Albiano d'Ivrea

 Albiano d'Ivrea (Piedmontese: Albian) is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 45 km northeast of Turin.

 Albiano d'Ivrea borders the following municipalities: Bollengo, Ivrea, Palazzo Canavese, Piverone, Azeglio, Caravino, and Vestignè.

+The Baroque church of San Martino Vescovo di Tours, as well as the Albiano d'Ivrea Castle, are located in the village.

+Geography

+The village is located on the left bank of the Naviglio di Ivrea, nestled at the foot of low hills running parallel to the larger left moraine ridge of the Serra di Ivrea up to Lake Viverone.

+Economy

 The economy is mostly based on cereals and forage production.

-The Baroque church of San Martino Vescovo di Tours is located in the city.